purelb/purelb/website/content/how_it_works/overview/_index.md

   type: LoadBalancer
 ```

-The Allocator is configured with a minimum of one "default" Service Group.
-Multiple service groups can be defined and are accessed using annotations.
+The Allocator is configured with one "default" ServiceGroup.
+Multiple ServiceGroups can be defined and accessed using annotations.

+## ServiceGroups

-* Service Group.
-A Service Group represents an IPAM mechanism and its necessary configuration parameters.
+A PureLB ServiceGroup represents an IPAM mechanism and its configuration parameters.
+When using the Allocator's built-in IPAM a ServiceGroup consists of the following:

-When using the Allocators inbuilt IPAM each Service group can contain an address pool for IPv4 and/or IPv6, one is required.

- * v4pools.
-Contains the IPv4 addresses for allocation
- * v6pools.
-Contains the IPv6 addresses for allocation

-Each pool conIn the case of the Allocator's inbuilt IPAM a Service Group consists of the following:

- * Name:  The name of the Service Group referenced by annotations in the service definition.
-The default service group is used when no annotation is present.
+ * Name:  The name of the ServiceGroup referenced by annotations in the service definition.
+The default ServiceGroup is used when no annotation is present
- * local:  Indicates that PureLB will allocate these address from the information contained in the service group.
+ * local:  PureLB will allocate addresses from the information contained in the ServiceGroup
- * v4pools:  A container for a pool of IPv4 addresses
+ * v4pools:  A pool of IPv4 addresses
- * v6pools:  A container from a pool of IPv6 addresses
+ * v6pools:  A pool of IPv6 addresses
- * Subnet:  In the form of CIDR, the network that addresses are allocated
+ * Subnet:  In the form of CIDR, the network that addresses are allocated from
- * Pool:  The specific addresses to be allocated in the form of a range or CIDR
  * Aggregation:  Where the address is not local, this allows subnet to be aggregated

- Each Service Group is a Custom Resource (sg) and is namespaced.
+Each ServiceGroup is a Custom Resource and is namespaced.

 ```yaml
 apiVersion: "purelb.io/v1"